atomiechen/serial-lite/README.md

     ```

   - A dynamic library has its install name and the executable will find it according to this name.
 In this project, the built `libserial.so`'s name is `libserial.so`, thus the executable will find it locally (or in system configured paths if fails).
 One needs to put the executable and dynamic library together to make them work.

+- Windows

+  - The output dynamic library file's suffix is `dll`.

+  - To run `make clean` and `make veryclean` you need a Unix shell like git-bash.
+You can use Cmder.

+  - Link SetupAPI to build dynamic library (libraries need to be specified last when using MinGW, https://stackoverflow.com/a/46263157/11854304)：

+    ```sh
+    -lsetupapi
+    ```